-Brantley grew up in the Bronzeville neighborhood of Chicago and attended Clark Atlanta University where he earned a bachelor’s degree in film from Clark Atlanta University.
+Brantley grew up in the Bronzeville neighborhood of Chicago, Illinois and attended Clark Atlanta University where he earned a bachelor’s degree in film from Clark Atlanta University.
 In 2002, he sold his first painting, which boosted his confidence to pursue art exclusively.
 Influenced by the South Side of Chicago’s AFRICOBRA movement in the 1960s and 1970s, Brantley’s pieces have captured the eyes of clientele such as LeBron James, George Lucas and Jay-Z and Beyoncé.
 His continued pursuit of creating narrative-driven work has made him a world-renowned artist.

 We asked Brantley a few questions about his career and this collaboration.
 His answers will ignite your creativity and motivate you to use it as a catalyst for change.

 When did you realize that you had this innate creative gift and how was it fostered?
 Who were some of your mentors growing up?

 When I was a kid, my mother got me books on all the greats, Basquiat, Warhol, Herring.
 She opened the doors to this whole new world and encouraged my interest in the arts.
 From there, I became interested in street art and started tagging around Chicago with my friends, at the time, replicating the styles of the artists that I so admired, until I found my own.

 What are some of your greatest accomplishments/memorable moments in your career?